-Emotional intelligence and social confidence can be mastered in anywhere from a few months to a year at most (with the right mentorship), even if you’re really behind.
-It takes time and effort, but far less time and effort than it takes to amass great wealth.
+Emotional intelligence and social confidence can be mastered in anywhere from a few months to a year at most with the right mentorship, even if you’re really behind.
+It takes time and effort, but improving your social and dating skills takes far less time and effort than it takes to amass great wealth.

 Founder, CEO, and Head Dating & Life Coach @ Craft of Charisma dating and relationship coaching.